Skin cancer is one of the most common cancers in the UK, and the number of cases has been increasing in recent years.

 - people with fair skin that burns easily

-- those with many moles or unusual moles
+- people with many moles or unusual moles

 - people with a family history of melanoma

-- those who have had severe sunburn in the past
+- people who have had severe sunburn in the past

 - frequent users of sunbeds